modern-hobbyist/modern-hobbyist/Planning/Whiskey Barrel/Overview.md

 # Thoughts
 - should reach out to Cedar Ridge and see if they’d wanna collab or have any barrels they’d be willing to sell
 - Find the best way to get the top trimmed down to the right size
+- Line inside with tube to prevent bottles from getting stuck